jla-gardner/digital-experiments/docs/source/index.rst

       def example(a, b):
          return a ** b

-At first glance, this decorator doesn't change the behaviour of the function at all:
+This decorator leaves the apparent behaviour of the function unchanged:

 .. code-block:: python